Shape dependence of entanglement negativity and mutual information in quantum Hall and critical systems: Integer quantum Hall states at finite temperature

 \section{Integer quantum Hall states at finite temperature}

 The LN is a good measure of entanglement for quantum mixed states since it captures only quantum correlations as opposed to the MI.
 As such, the LN is well-suited to study entanglement at finite temperature.
-In this section, we study the finite temperature LN for both the hourglass and adjacent geometries at angle $\pi/2$, and compare our findings with the MI and mutual fluctuations.
+In this section, we study the finite temperature LN for both the hourglass and adjacent geometries with corners of angle $\pi/2$, and compare our findings with the MI and mutual fluctuations.

 At finite temperature $T>0$, the overlap matrix method requires more LLs, increasing the matrix size, and gradually becomes numerically untractable.
 Therefore, unless the temperature is very small, we shall use the real space discretization method to compute the finite temperature LN.
 To do this, we include the Fermi-Dirac distribution as in Eq. (\ref{eq:corrFD}) so that the real space correlation function is $C_{\mathbf{r},\mathbf{r}'}=\sum_{n,k}n_F(\epsilon_n)\phi^*_{n,k}(\mathbf{r})\phi_{n,k}(\mathbf{r}')$.
-We work in the grand canonical ensemble, where we solve the chemical potential $\mu(\beta)$ self-consistently at a given temperature $T=1/\beta$ by fixing the average filling, $\nu$.
+We work in the grand canonical ensemble, where we solve the chemical potential $\mu(T)$ self-consistently at a given temperature $T$ by fixing the average filling, $\nu$.
 Summing over all the contributing LLs requires considerable numerical efforts at high temperatures.
 As such, we only report the finite temperature results up to temperatures on the order of $T = 2$ (in units of the cyclotron energy).
 We separately explore the high temperature behaviour of the LN by working in the limit $T \rightarrow{\infty}$ in Section~\ref{sec:highT}.

 For the adjacent geometry, we find that at finite temperatures the LN still obeys a boundary law with a subleading corner contribution: